udacity/cloud-developer/RestAPI_Server/README.md

 # RestAPI Server
-The RestAPI Server (bottom server) is a nodejs/typescript cloud server
+The RestAPI Server (bottom server) is a nodejs/typescript cloud server which
-* Manage user authentication, storing emails and password hashes in an AWS Relational Database Service (DB)
+* Manages user authentication, storing emails and password hashes in an AWS Relational Database Service (DB)
-* Manage user data, storing images in an AWS Simple Storage Service (FS)
+* Manages user data, storing images in an AWS Simple Storage Service (FS)
-* Manage image filters using the Image_Filter_Server (top server)
+* Manages image filters using the Image_Filter_Server (top server)
 ![](Server_Overview.png)

 ### Prerequisites